 Drupal is the chosen CMS for many enterprise-scale and mission-critical websites, and with the right help, it can be scaled to millions of users.
 However, Drupal’s open-sourced LMS options are not as strong as the WordPress counterparts, so you often need to invest more into Drupal LMS to bring it up to par.

 Opigno is an open-source LMS that builds on top of Drupal.
 It can scale too and is popular with non-profits.
-However, Opigno is fairly difficult to work with, so costs and timeframes tend to be higher to get it to where it needs to be.
+However, as touched on above, Opigno is difficult to work with, so costs and timeframes tend to be quite high to extend it beyond its out-of-the-box functionality.